Combinatorics of Beacon-based Routing in Three Dimensions: An Upper Bound for Beacon based Routing

-If \(2\leq m\leq 4\) we can apply \cref{lem:3d-tetrahedra:x-tetrahedra-share-y} which shows that all tetrahedra share at least one common vertex \(v\).
-We place the only beacon we are allowed to place at \(v\).
-Then \(v\) is contained in every tetrahedron and thus, by convexity, every point in \(P\) can attract and be attracted by a beacon at \(v\). \end{proof}
+\begin{proof} If $m = 1$, then $P$ is a convex tetrahedron, and no beacon is needed.
+If $m \in \{2, 3, 4\}$, we apply \cref{lem:3d-tetrahedra:x-tetrahedra-share-y} to obtain a vertex $v$ that is common to all tetrahedra in $\Sigma$.
+We place one beacon $b$ at $v$.
+By convexity, every point in $P$ can attract and be attracted by $b$, and the claim follows. \end{proof}

-We can now proceed with the inductive step, that is, polyhedra with a tetrahedral decomposition of \(m>4\) tetrahedra.
-Our goal is to place \(k\) beacons which are contained in at least \(3k+1\) tetrahedra and can therefore mutually attract all points in those tetrahedra.
-Afterwards, we will remove at least \(3k\) tetrahedra, leaving a polyhedron with a tetrahedral decomposition of strictly less than \(m\) tetrahedra, to which we can apply the induction hypothesis.
-We then need to show how to route between the smaller polyhedron and the removed tetrahedra.
+We proceed to the inductive step.
+For this, we consider a tetrahedral decomposition $\Sigma$ of size $m > 4$.
+Our goal is to place $k$ beacons, for some $k \geq 1$, such that the beacons lie in at least $3k + 1$ tetrahedra and therefore can attract and can be attracted by all points in those tetrahedra.
+Then, we remove at least $3k$ tetrahedra, leaving a polyhedron with a tetrahedral decomposition of size strictly less than $m$.
+We apply induction, and then show how to route between the smaller polyhedron and the removed tetrahedra.